manymoments/manymoments.github.io/_posts/2022-08-24-BGW-secret-sharing.md

 Consider a **malicious adversary** controlling at most $f$ parties.
 The only restriction on the adversary is that honest parties have **private channels**: the adversary cannot see the content of messages sent between any two honest parties.

 For simplicity, we abstract consensus and broadcast away, and assume parties have access to a **Broadcast channel**.
-We will discuss this in more detail in later posts.
-Note this [requires](https://decentralizedthoughts.github.io/2019-08-02-byzantine-agreement-is-impossible-for-$n-slash-leq-3-f$-is-the-adversary-can-easily-simulate/) to assume $f<n/3$.
+We will discuss the challenges and concrete costs of broadcast in more detail in later posts.
+Note for now that broadcast [requires](https://decentralizedthoughts.github.io/2019-08-02-byzantine-agreement-is-impossible-for-$n-slash-leq-3-f$-is-the-adversary-can-easily-simulate/) to assume $f<n/3$.

 ### Verifiable Secret Sharing properties